 Because of the structural integrity of plastic packaging, it’s best to keep your fruit juice in the refrigerator at all times.
 If unopened, the juice will go bad by the date printed on the bottle.
 Typically after opening, the juice will remain good for about two weeks.

 The pomegranate juice I buy and recommend, POM, says once opened it should be consumed in two weeks or by the expiration date printed.
-Unopened, use it by the expiration date 3.
+Unopened, use it by the expiration date 2.
 If needed, POM can be contacted at this phone number, 877-450-9493.
-You can buy some on Amazon at an affordable price which you can check by clicking right here, Pomegranate Juice.

 Once extremely popular for almost every beverage, many companies have switched to other materials.
 Glass is heavy, breaks easily and cost more money to ship.